dart-archive/bazel/README.md

 #### Defining `Builder`s in your package (similar to transformers)

+**NOTE**: Using this config is not yet implemented, adding this to your `bazelify.yaml` will cause an `UnimplementedError` to be thrown by bazelify today.

-If users of your package need to apply some code generation to their package, then you can define `Builder`s (from `package:build`) and have those be either be automatically applied based on existing transformer settings,or simply available for users to opt into as needed.
+If users of your package need to apply some code generation to their package, then you can define `Builder`s (from [package:build] (https://pub.dartlang.org/packages/build)) and have those be either be automatically applied based on existing transformer settings, or simply available for users to opt into as needed.

 You tell bazelify about your `Builder`s using the `builders` section of your